Eije1/Oloche-AI-Oncologist-Breast-Cancer-Classifier/README.md

 # Oloche's AI Oncologist: Breast Cancer Detector

+## UI Title: Oloche's AI Oncologist: Breast Cancer Detector
+## Research Title: Investigating the Efficacy of Machine Learning Algorithms for the Early Detection of Breast Cancer Malignancies

 ## Project Overview

 This project implements a machine learning system for breast cancer classification using the Wisconsin Breast Cancer Dataset.
 The system analyzes diagnostic measurements to classify tumors as either malignant or benign with high accuracy.
 The model is deployed as an interactive web application using Gradio and Hugging Face Spaces.

-**UI Title:** Oloche's AI Oncologist: Breast Cancer Detector **Research Title**: Investigating the Efficacy of Machine Learning Algorithms for the Early Detection of Breast Cancer Malignancies

 **Live Demo**: [Hugging Face Spaces Link](https://huggingface.co/spaces/eijeoloche1/Classify_tumors_as_Malignant_or_Benign)